Job Description for Podiatrist

 Popular Skills for Podiatrist

-Podiatrists typically list a handful of skills they use on the job.
-Surgery and Wound Care are considered valuable skills and can increase employee pay by 11 percent and 10 percent, respectively.
-Those educated in Surgery tend to be well versed in Medicine / Surgery.
+Podiatrists only report a few specific skills.
+Surgery and Wound Care are considered valuable skills and can increase employee pay by 9 percent and 4 percent, respectively.
+Most people skilled in Surgery are similarly competent in Medicine / Surgery.

 Pay by Experience Level for Podiatrist